NCU-DSA-111-1/assignment_1-Janet1117/README.md

 ### Run
 ./assignment_1

+## Example
-ˋˋ ˋEnter the number of Layers in Neural Network:
+Enter the number of Layers in Neural Network:
 4
 Enter number of neurons in layer[1]:
 2